The Path to National Public Service

 The lessons were learned—broad citizen empowerment education was possible with a proven, cost-effective strategy, and more importantly, empowerment produced “citizen leadership.”
 This was an exciting discovery, but it too had a limitation: the majority of the citizens who became successful leaders, gaining adoption of laws to improve their communities, withdrew to their personal lives, satisfied that they had made a contribution.

-Initially, Civic Trustees who choose their own issues, were heavily supported by the Law & Policy Task Force in the development and presentation of their solutions, but the goal of expanding Trusts across the Country had to be addressed.
-To this end, Harry Pozycki, with support from the Law & Policy Task Force, developed a step-by-step, No-Blame Problem Solving© Guide, for use by Trustees, that was based on best practices of successful practitioners in researching and implementing evidence-based, cost-effective solutions.
+Initially, Civic Trustees relied heavily on the Law & Policy Task Force in the development and presentation of their solutions, but the goal of scaling Trust expansion required more efficiency.
+To this end, Harry Pozycki, with support from the Law & Policy Task Force, developed a step-by-step, No-Blame Problem Solving© Guide to facilitate more independent problem solving by Trustees.

 A Pipeline of Principled Leaders and Practical Solutions